-It is during these early development stages that you should also take the necessary steps to ensure your intellectual property (IP) is protected.
-For many Small and Medium-sized enterprises (SMEs), IP is the solid foundation to their offering.
+During these early development stages, you should also take the necessary steps to ensure your intellectual property (IP) is protected.
+For many Small and Medium-sized Enterprises (SMEs), IP is the solid foundation to their offering.
 Yet, many entrepreneurs fail to protect it, only to realise their mistake when it’s too late.

-“It is also worth considering that IP may generate new income streams through licensing.
-By licensing you IP, you’re granting other companies access to your creation or invention in exchange for financial compensation.
+“It is also worth considering that IP may generate new income streams through licencing.
+By licencing your IP, you’re granting other companies access to your creation or invention in exchange for financial compensation.
 For SMEs, this can enhance your brand recognition, significantly improve your market share, and raise your profit margins.
 It also increases the value of your SME in the eyes of investors,” he adds.

 PROTECTING YOU INTELLECTUAL PROPERTY

 Protecting your IP means you can take legal action against those who use it without your permission.
-The type of protection you can get will vary depending on what you have created.
+The type of protection available to you will vary depending on what you have created.
 While some are automatic, others you will need to apply for.

 Automatic protection comes in the form of a copyright or design right.
-Examples of a copyright can be artworks, photography, and TV, among others, whereas design rights offer protection against shapes of objects, such as the external look of Apple’s storefront.
+Examples of intellectual property for copyright protection include artwork, photography and TV, whereas design rights offer protection against shapes of objects, such as the external look of Apple’s storefront.

-In terms of the types of protection you will have to apply for, this involves trademarks and patents.
-You can trademark product names, logos, jingles, and more, whereas patents include inventions and products such as machine parts and medicines.
-It is worth noting that patents can take between 2-4 years to be approved, so it is recommended that you start your application process as early as possible.
+In terms of the types of protection you will need to apply for, this involves trademarks and patents.
+You can trademark product names, logos, jingles and more, whereas patents include inventions and products, such as machine parts and medicines.
+It is worth noting that approval for patents can take between 2-4 years, so it is recommended that you start your application process as early as possible.

 At Turner Little, we have a wealth of experience in helping businesses of all sizes retain their competitive advantage and safeguard their trademark.
 Talk to us about securing your exclusive rights to your intellectual property today.